Dr. John: 1972–1974: Gumbo, In the Right Place, and Desitively Bonnaroo

 In the mid-1970s Dr. John began an almost 20-year collaboration with the R&R Hall of Fame/Songwriters Hall of Fame writer Doc Pomus, to create songs for Dr. John's releases City Lights and Tango Palace, and for B.B.
 King's Stuart Levine-produced There Must Be a Better World Somewhere, which won a Grammy for Best Ethnic or Traditional Recording in 1982.
 Dr. John also recorded "I'm On a Roll" – the last song written with Pomus prior to his death in 1991 – for the now out-of-print Rhino/Forward Records 1995 tribute to Pomus titled Til the Night Is Gone: A Tribute to Doc Pomus.
 The tribute included covers of Pomus-penned songs by Bob Dylan, John Hiatt, Shawn Colvin, Brian Wilson, The Band, Los Lobos, Dion, Rosanne Cash, Solomon Burke, and Lou Reed.
 According to Pomus' daughter, Dr. John and her father were very close friends as well as writing partners.
-Dr. John delivered one of a number of eulogies and performed with singer Jimmy Scott at Pomus' funeral on March 17, 1991 in New York City.
+Dr. John delivered one of a number of eulogies and performed with singer Jimmy Scott at Pomus' funeral on March 17, 1991, in New York City.

 On Thanksgiving Day 1976 he performed "Such a Night" at the farewell concert for The Band, which was filmed by Martin Scorsese and released as The Last Waltz.
-In 1979, he collaborated with the legendary Professor Longhair on Fess's (another nickname for Henry Byrd) last recording, Crawfish Fiesta, as a guitarist.
-The album was awarded the first W.C.
-Handy Blues Album of the Year in 1980 and was released shortly after Longhair's death in January 1980.
+In 1979, he collaborated with the legendary Professor Longhair on Fess' (another nickname for Henry Byrd) last recording, Crawfish Fiesta, as a guitarist and co-producer.
+The album received the first W.C.
+Handy Blues Album of the Year award in 1980, and was released shortly after Longhair's death in January 1980.